TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 such as LDAP, etc.) depending on the context.

-The ease with which such services can be developed is a strong point in favor of TYPO3 CMS, especially in corporate environments.
+The ease with which such services can be developed is a strong point in favor of the`TYPO3 CMS`:pn:, especially in corporate environments.

 Being able to toy with priority and quality allows for precise fine-tuning of the authentication chain.

-Alternative services are available in the TYPO3 Extension Repository.
+Alternative services are available in the `TYPO3 Extension Repository`:pn:.
 It is thus possible to find solutions for using LDAP as an authentication server, for example.